DPDK/dpdk/doc/guides/prog_guide/ring_lib.rst

 The advantages of this data structure over a linked list queue are as follows:

-*   Faster; only requires a single Compare-And-Swap instruction of sizeof(void \*) instead of several double-Compare-And-Swap instructions.
+*   Faster; only requires a single 32 bit Compare-And-Swap instruction instead of several pointer size Compare-And-Swap instructions.

 *   Simpler than a full lockless queue.

 *   Adapted to bulk enqueue/dequeue operations.
-    As pointers are stored in a table, a dequeue of several objects will not produce as many cache misses as in a linked queue.
+    As objects are stored in a table, a dequeue of several objects will not produce as many cache misses as in a linked queue.
     Also, a bulk dequeue of many objects does not cost more than a dequeue of a simple object.

 The disadvantages:

 *   Size is fixed

 *   Having many rings costs more in terms of memory than a linked list queue.
-An empty ring contains at least N pointers.
+An empty ring contains at least N objects.

 A simplified representation of a Ring is shown in with consumer and producer head and tail pointers to objects stored in the data structure.